kenakofer/hymnsinger/docs/hymn-index.md

   alleluia, alleluia!

-Fair rising morn in praise rejoice, high stars of evening find a voice,

-  O sing ye, O sing ye, alleluia, alleluia, alleluia!

 Cool flowing water pure and clear, make music for all life to hear,

   alleluia, alleluia!

-Dance, flame of fire, so strong and bright, and bless us with your warmth and light,

-  O sing ye, O sing ye, alleluia, alleluia, alleluia!

 Embracing earth, you, day by day, bring forth your blessings on our way,